wasabipesto/digest/README.md

 ### Base Configuration

-The base configuration is in `sources/base.toml` and contains:
+The base prompt configuration is in `sources/base.toml` and contains:

 - **header**: Your interests and preferences
 - **introduction**: Task introduction